 7.3 Supplier Australian business number – the ABN of the data supplier.
 This must be a valid ABN.
 Refer to section 10 Algorithms for information on ABN validation.

-When reporting online using the ATO’s Portal, only a valid ABN is acceptable in this field.

 7.4 Run type – the run type of the data in the file.
 This field must be set to either T for test data or P for production data.
 This field must be set to P prior to lodging the file.